life00/sedit/README.md

 In addition to that, considering the security assumption regarding the unprivileged editor it was necessary to also provide validation that the saved root owned file is not tampered with anything.
 I have approached this problem by including a brief prompt with a diff output if a user wants to apply the changes.
 Even though this may not be the cleanest solution, I believe it provides reasonable validation.

+Another optional feature of SEdit is using so called _validity passcode_ to verify the current session.
+Its aim is to prevent a theoretical attack where a malicious editor will fake the end of the session and act as a root shell to possibly retrieve sensitive information from users input.
+The solution was suggested by freedumbo (@freedumbo:arcticfoxes.net) for the user of SEdit to set a validity verification passcode variable in the source code that will be outputted together with each log entry.
+The idea is that the threat actor doesn't know the passcode and is not able to fake the session as long as the passcode is reasonably secure and not compromised.
+The user is supposed to check that passcode after the end of each session.
+The passcode is defined as `vcode` in the source code, but by default its an empty string.
+Storing the passcode in plain text in the source code is not a concern because the entire point is to prevent privilege escalation while root environment is trusted.
+Also every validity passcode should be unique for each SEdit installation, and it should not be used for anything else.

-Furthermore, thanks to the minimal, concise, and POSIX-compliant code of the [original project](https://github.com/TinfoilSubmarine/doasedit) SEdit code is also pretty minimal and very readable.
+Thanks to the minimal, concise, and POSIX-compliant code of the [original project](https://github.com/TinfoilSubmarine/doasedit) SEdit code is also pretty minimal and very readable.
 Even though SEdit is also POSIX-compliant it is dependent on an external program to securely launch an unprivileged user session for the editor.
 This compromise has been made because there does not appear to be any other better and secure solution.
 This is further discussed in the following subsection.

 ### Securely launching the editor